OptimalLockdown/Covid19inEngland/docsource/index.rst

 COVID-19 in UK
 ===============
-The aim of this project is to predict daily evolution of COVID-19 pandemic in the UK to help policy makers and create a public discourse about transparent science, based on cutting age epidemic models calibrated on daily number of infected and deaths (age-structured).
+The aim of this project is to predict daily evolution of COVID-19 pandemic in the UK to help policy makers and create a public discourse about transparent science at the time of crisis, based on cutting age epidemic models calibrated on daily number of infected and deaths (age-structured).

 .. toctree::